Documentation

 - DRIVE_DELETE

-Automated agents can only receive (upload) into the folder; they cannot download or delete.
+A specific agent can only receive (upload) into the folder.

 YAML